TomWoodward/react-redux-modules/README.md

 action creator in `module.actions`.
 If a component is connected all module actions are bound to its props by default, so calling `this.props.actionName()` will dispatch the action `actionName`.
 If you want to dispatch an action from a different module, you can, but you have to import the module and call dispatch explicitly:
 `this.props.dispatch(otherModule.actions.actionName())`.
-Any arguments that are passed to the action creator end up in the `payload` of the action by the time it gets to the reducers and effects.
+Action creators accept one argument which is mapped to `payload` in  reducers and effects.

 ### Navigation